 A button to call the nurse is located at the bedside.
 A staff member will respond to the signal as soon as possible.
 For safety reasons, patients with a history of falling or who are taking medication that causes dizziness may be asked to call a nurse or staff member for assistance before moving to a chair or getting to the bathroom.

-Book carts stocked with paperbacks are available.
-Patients may ask a member of their care team to bring the cart to the room.
+Book carts stocked with donated paperbacks are made available to patients.
+Patients may ask a member of their care team to have the cart brought to the room.

 Color television sets featuring multiple channels of direct satellite television are provided free of charge in each room.
 Closed captioning is available on all television sets.
 All patients are asked to be considerate of other patients by playing television sets softly and by turning off the set at bedtime.